 For Christ is the end of the law for righteousness to everyone who believes.
 Romans 10:4

-If we believe on Him, our sins though they are like scarlet will be washed and made white as snow.
+If we believe on Him, the Bible says our sins though they are like scarlet will be washed and made white as snow.
 (Isaiah 1:18 PP).

-The gospel, (good news) is really simple, but the Bible is clear, “how can you believe if you have not heard”?
+The gospel, (means good news) is really simple, but the Bible is clear, “how can you believe if you have not heard”?
 Faith comes by hearing the Word of God. (paraphrased from Rom 10).
 If you will not look into what it says you cannot believe.
 If you will not hear, you can’t believe.

 Jesus laid His life down for us.
 The Bible says in Rom 6:23, that the wages of sin is death.
 We are also told in the Old Testament that the soul who sins shall die.
 In Romans 3:23 we are told that everyone, every single person sins and falls short of His Glory.
 This is why we are separated from God, our willing choice to sin.